 What do you need to include Employment Reference Letter?

-Employment Reference Letter needs to include everything you need to submit in an RPL Form.
-It is the stale file that you need to submit to the ACS for the Assessment.
-Following are the factors you need to consider while providing Employment Reference Letter Service:
+The employment reference letter must include everything you submit in an RPL form.
+You need to submit the stale file to the ACS for the assessment.
+Following are the factors you need to consider while providing employment reference letter services:

-A professionally planned and written Employment Reference Letter with a clear set of academic qualifications, history, work experience, achievements, goals, and credentials is how to make an impression with the Australian Computer Society (ACS).
+A professionally planned and written employment reference letter with a clear set of academic qualifications, history, work experience, achievements, goals, and credentials is how to make an impression with the Australian Computer Society (ACS).

-Things to Consider for the Employment Reference Letter
+Things to consider for the Employment Reference Letter

-1. Employee Dates
+1. Employee dates

-2. Duties and Responsibilities
+2. Duties and responsibilities

-Employment Reference Letter needs to include all the duties and responsibilities conducted by the applicant in the time frame.
+The Employment Reference Letter needs to include all the duties and responsibilities conducted by the applicant in the time frame.
 And all the performed responsibilities are related to the occupation.

-3. Worked Hour
+3. Worked an hour